danong/mhw-dps-overlay/README.md

 ## Instructions

-1. Run Monster Hunter: World
+1. Run Monster Hunter: World in borderless windowed mode
-2. Run this mod and adjust the position and size of the overlay
+2. Run this mod and adjust the position/size of the overlay
 3. Enjoy the hunt!

 ## Known Limitations/Bugs

 - Post-hunt DPS is low because it includes the 60/20 seconds period after the hunt and the time spent in the post-hunt summary pages (possibly).
-- Negative intial DPS values during hunts.

 ## Contributing Guide